robrogers3/Laracastle/readme.md

 ```
 Auth::routes(['verify' => true]);
 ```
-Then **make sure** you user implements 'MustVerifyEmail' and 'Laracastle\UserInterface'.
+Then **make sure** your user implements 'MustVerifyEmail' and 'Laracastle\UserInterface'.

 You will also need to add these two traits to your user model:
 * ResetsAccounts, and